sngular/pact-annotation-processor/README.md

 ```

 ## Notes

-- Dates: Regarding Timestamp and Date, we should use keep in mind the default formats will be used to parse those values:
+- Dates: Regarding Timestamp and Date, we should use keep in mind the default
+  formats will be used to parse those values:
-  - For Dates we are using "yyyy-MM-dd['['ZZZ']']" as default format
+  - For Dates, we are using `"yyyy-MM-dd['['ZZZ']']"` as default format
-  - For Timestamsp we are using "yyyy-MM-dd'T'HH:mm:ss[.SSSSSS][.SSS]XXX['['VV']']" as default format for datetime (ZonedDateTime)
+  - For Timestamps, we are using `"yyyy-MM-dd'T'HH:mm:ss[.SSSSSS][.SSS]XXX['['VV']']"`
+  as default format for datetime (ZonedDateTime)
-  If you need and specific format the `@Example` support a format property to handle them.
+  If you need and specific format the `@Example` support a format property
+  to handle them.

 ## Roadmap